Minor summation formula of hyperpfaffians and Selberg integrals: Hankel Pfaffians and little -Jacobi polynomials

 In this section we use the $q$-analogue of the Selberg integral formula \eqref{eq:ask-conj1} to evaluate this Pfaffian when $\mu_n=\frac{(aq;q)_{n}}{(abq^2;q)_{n}}$ is the $n$th moment of the little $q$-Jacobi polynomials.
-The following is the main theorem of this section, which appeared in \cite[Corollary~3.2]{ITZ2} and \cite[Corollary~3.4]{GITZ2}. \begin{theorem} For integers $n\geq1$ and $r\geq 0$, we have
+Our main result of this section is a new proof of the following theorem, which was first proved in \cite{ITZ2}. \begin{theorem} For integers $n\geq1$ and $r\geq 0$, we have